fshowalter/movielog-archive/reviews/i-monster-1971.md

 That’s how a learned doctor describes the titular character in _I, Monster_.
 Unfortunately, the script, from Robert Louis Stevenson’s _Strange Case of Dr. Jekyll and Mr Hyde_, doesn’t live up to its own hype.

-Christopher Lee plays Marlowe, a psychiatrist in early 20th century England exploring Freud’s theories of the id, ego and super-ego.
+Christopher Lee, sporting an unwieldy hairpiece, plays Marlowe, a psychiatrist in early 20th century England exploring Freud’s theories of the id, ego and super-ego.
 Marlowe invents a drug that removes the ego and super-ego, leaving only the primal id.

 Well, mostly.
 At first, the subjects turn primal.
 Violent, lusty, or terrified.
 But later, the titular character shows signs of an ego, formulating long term plans and deferring gratification.
 I’m not sure we’re meant to notice this behavior.